andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

 The multiple row versions (MVCC) capability is not needed for cache data.
 Cache entries are typically overwritten, possibly versioned by the application.
 Even when a user receives a stale cache item, that would be ok in a general sense, as cache data is “stale” by definition.

 To mitigate some of these things, we can disable parts of Postgres when appropriate where not needed.
 For example, we can disable write ahead logging for the cache_entries table.
-In Postgres that’s done by making a table “unlogged.”
+In Postgres that’s done by making a table `UNLOGGED`.

 ```sql
 ALTER TABLE cache_entries SET UNLOGGED;